Alanthink/blog/_posts/2017-03-21-doob's-inequality.markdown

 \end{equation}
 $$

-This bound is very loose since when $n$ goes to infinity, the bound will go to infinity too.
-It is useless at all!
+This bound is very loose.
+Later, you will see why it is useless.

 ## An alternative way